If I’m being honest, I didn’t like Episode 508, Famous Last Words.

 I am doing much better now, thank God.
 It’s been a very difficult time for me, and my family, to be honest.

 I was just sailing though, putting that all behind me, until good old Episode 508 checked in to see just where things stand.
 It’s made me feel and look at the grief, mostly, that goes with having a lifelong, buried trauma, that you’ve carried alone, since childhood.
-And, it recalled the not so distant PTSD: unexpected, terrifying flashes.
+And, it recalled the not so distant, and still present PTSD: unexpected, terrifying flashes.

 As Sher of AB-Ootlanders wrote in her poignant piece about this episode:

 “We also must be honest, as shown in this episode.
 Grief is not reserved for the dead.
 We grieve people we lose that have not died but are no longer in our life, whether that is by our choice or theirs.
 We grieve parts of ourselves that we have lost, due to trauma or illness.
 Grief changes who we are and that is o.k.